 Bucharest’s Old Town is a mix of history, local culture and life style, a trendy entertainment district and favorite hangout for the locals.

 It’s the biggest shopping mall from Bucharest.
-It is located in the central-western part of the city, between the city center and two of the largest residential districts, Militari and Drumul Taberei.
+It is located in the central-eastern part of the city, between the city center, with direct connection to IOR Park.

 National Museum of Natural History “Grigore Antipa”

 The Museum was established on November 3rd 1834, at the initiative of the brother of the King Alexandru Ghica, the Great Count Mihalache Ghica, who donated important collections, including Greek, Roman and Byzantine coins, rock and mineral, fossils, mollusk, fish, birds and mammals collections, as well as works of art.
 Although it was first conceived as a natural history cabinet, the museum became a mixed institution, harboring antiquities, old paintings and natural curiosities.